 How to Solve Integer Linear Programming in Excel (With Easy Steps)

-Suppose, a machine is used to produce two interchangeable products.
-The daily capacity of the machine can produce at most 20 units of product 1 and 10 units of product 2.
+For illustration, let’s suppose a machine is used to produce two interchangeable products.
+The daily production capacity of the machine is 20 units of product 1 and 10 units of product 2.
 Alternatively, the machine can be adjusted to produce at most 12 units of product 1 and 25 units of product 2 daily.
 Market analysis shows that the maximum daily demand for the two products combined is 35 units.
 Given that the unit profits for the two respective products are $10 and $12, which of the two machine settings should be selected?

 STEP 1: Analyze Question and Create Dataset

-• First of all, we need to understand the given integer linear programming problem and analyze it carefully.
+• Understand the given integer linear programming problem and analyze it.

 • Analyzing the above question, we have the findings below.